 I’m in the process of creating some resources to help you with this.
 Sign up to get my free 40 Hour Workweek Getting Started Guide, and I’ll show you how to pick a target number of hours to work each week and make a plan for sticking to it.

-I’m also going to send you information about a new support network I’m starting for teachers.
+I’m also going to send you information about a support network for teachers.
 It’s called the 40-Hour Workweek Club, and it’s designed to share specific, actionable steps for shaving 10 or more hours off your workweek.
 The club includes a private Facebook group where you can share timesaving strategies with other teachers and figure out how to personalize a system that works for YOU.

 Remember, effective teaching is measured in results, not hours worked.
 Seek efficiency & create boundaries around your time!